U.S. Gun Policy: Global Comparisons

 This Backgrounder explores how U.S. policing compares with that of other advanced democracies.

-The New York Times Magazine profiles the National Rifle Association, perhaps the most powerful lobby in the United States.
+The New York Times Magazine profiles the National Rifle Association, one of the most powerful political lobbies in the United States.

 The Brookings Institution investigates the spike in firearm sales in the United States at the onset of the COVID-19 pandemic.